qendev/Dog_Coroutines_Kotlin/README.md

 # Dog_Coroutines_Kotlin
-A simple implementation of Retrofit using Kotlin Coroutines and Coil Library
+A simple implementation of Retrofit using Kotlin Coroutines and Coil Library for loading Images.